Health in the Democratic Republic of the Congo: Maternal and child healthcare

-The 2010 maternal mortality rate per 100,000 births for Democratic Republic of the Congo is 670.
-This is compared with 533.6 in 2008 and 550 in 1990.
-The under 5 mortality rate, per 1,000 births is 199 and the neonatal mortality as a percentage of under 5's mortality is 26.
-In Democratic Republic of the Congo the number of midwives per 1,000 live births is 2 and the lifetime risk of death for pregnant women 1 in 24.
+The 2010 maternal mortality rate per 100,000 births for Democratic Republic of the Congo was 670.
+It was 533.6 in 2008 and 550 in 1990.
+The under 5 mortality rate, per 1,000 births is 199.
+The neonatal mortality as a percentage of under 5's mortality is 26.
+In 2018, the number of midwives per 1,000 live births was 2.
+The lifetime risk of death for pregnant women 1 in 24.

 Nutrition

 The DRC nutritional situation is still alarming despite global health progress.
-More than half (69%) of its population suffers from undernutrition The prevalence of stunting is 43% among children under 5 years old, with 14% of women in childbearing age; 8% for wasting with 3% of Severe Acute Malnutrition in children under 5 years old and finally 23% for underweight in children of the same age group.
-Stunting prevalence still higher and remains the most common of undernutrition in the country according to the Demographic and Health Survey 2013–2014 of DRC.
+In 2014, 69% of its population suffered from undernutrition.
+The prevalence of stunting was 43% among children under 5 years old, and 14% of women in childbearing age.
+Among children under 5 years old, 8% had wasting, 3% had Severe Acute Malnutrition, and 23% were underweight.

 Undernutrition has significant long-term impact on the cognitive development of children, particularly those under 5 years old and of women in childbearing age previously malnourished.
-Consequently, affect human capital and the country's economic productivity.
+This affects human capital and the DRC's economic productivity.
 Undernutrition common indicators recommended by WHO include anthropometric measurements, biochemical indicators and clinical signs of undernutrition.

-Micronutrient deficiencies in DRC are caused mostly by food deprivation and poverty, with a particularly high incidence of vitamin A deficiency 61%; iron deficiency with 47% among children under 5 years old, 38% among women in reproductive age and 23% men.
+Micronutrient deficiencies in the DRC are caused mostly by food deprivation and poverty.
+In 2014, there was a particularly high incidence of vitamin A deficiency, at 61% of the population.
+Iron deficiency impacted 47% of children under 5 years old, 38% of women of reproductive age and 23% of men.

-The improvement of the nutritional status of the population, particularly those of children under 5 and women of childbearing age, would reduce the mortality rate in this age group and make progress on Health Outcome Indicators specially the achievement of objective 3 of sustainable development, which aims to ensure a healthy life and promote the well-being of all at all ages.
-Hence on human capital, economic productivity and development.
+Improving the nutritional status of the population, particularly for children under 5 and women of childbearing age, would reduce the mortality rate in this age group and make progress on Health Outcome Indicators, especially the achievement of objective 3 of sustainable development, which aims to ensure a healthy life and promote the well-being of all at all ages.
+It would improve human capital, economic productivity and development.